A Great Investment with a Guarantee

 Underfloor Heating Compatible

 In the depths of winter, we desire flooring that keeps our toes warm, made possible through underfloor heating.
 While underfloor heating is readily available for most flooring choices, its effectiveness depends on the thermal conductivity of the flooring material.
 Good conductivity ensures the floor heats up quicker, gives off more heat and is more efficient to run.
-This makes tiles the best flooring to use with underfloor heating.
+This makes tiles the best flooring to use with under tile heating.
 Beaumont Tiles’ strategic designer, Christie Wood, said Tiles have high thermal conductivity, meaning the heat transfers to the floor surface quickly.
 “It also retains heat well, not only making the system efficient but ensuring toasty toes even in rooms that have high heat loss,” Christie says.

 Termite and Woodworm Proof